bgplab/bgplab/basic/4-ipv6/index.md

 ```

 !!!
 Warning
-    For historic reasons, many network devices have inconsistent command structure -- the IPv4 BGP commands are simpler than IPv6 BGP commands.
-For example, you can use **show bgp summary** on Arista EOS to display BGP summary information for the IPv4 address family while you have to use **show ipv6 unicast summary** to display the same information for the IPv6 address family.
+    For historical reasons, many network devices have an inconsistent CLI command structure -- the IPv4 BGP commands are more straightforward than IPv6 BGP commands.
+For example, you can use **show bgp summary** on Arista EOS to display BGP summary information for the IPv4 address family.
+At the same time, you have to use **show ipv6 unicast summary** to display the same information for the IPv6 address family.

-The IPv6 prefixes you want to advertise to EBGP neighbors have to be in the BGP table of your router first.
+The IPv6 prefixes you want to advertise to EBGP neighbors must be in your router's BGP table first.
 A command similar to **show bgp ipv6** or **show bgp ipv6 unicast** is thus a good starting point.
 This is how Arista EOS displays it:

 ```
 rtr#show bgp ipv6 unicast